shrey1017/SENTIMENT-ANALYSER/README.md

-Sentiment Analysis of Product Reviews using Naive Bayes
+💬 Sentiment Analysis of Product Reviews using Naive Bayes 📖 Overview

-📌 Description
-This project analyzes product reviews and classifies them as positive or negative using the Naive Bayes algorithm.
-It helps understand customer opinions efficiently.
+This project performs Sentiment Analysis on product reviews using the Naive Bayes algorithm.
+It classifies customer reviews as Positive 😊 or Negative 😞, helping businesses understand user feedback and improve their products.

 ⚙️ Features
-Text preprocessing and vectorization

-Sentiment prediction using Naive Bayes
+✅ Text preprocessing (tokenization, stopword removal, vectorization) ✅ Sentiment prediction using Naive Bayes

-Simple and user-friendly interface
+✅ Clean, responsive, and easy-to-use interface
+✅ Real-time sentiment detection

-🧠 Technologies
+🧠 Technologies Used

+Python

+Flask – for backend

+Scikit-learn – for model training and prediction

-Python, Flask, Scikit-learn, HTML, CSS
+HTML, CSS – for frontend